 - Expanded OTC medication stockpile: add decongestants (pseudoephedrine — behind the pharmacy counter but no prescription needed), cough suppressants, and extra electrolyte packets.
 If your doctor will prescribe antivirals like oseltamivir (Tamiflu) in advance, ask.
 About $30-$50 additional.

 - 3-month food supply requiring no shopping.
-This doesn’t mean freeze-dried survival meals (though those work).
-It means rice, beans, canned goods, pasta, peanut butter, oats, cooking oil, salt, honey, powdered milk, canned proteins, and multivitamins.
-Rotate stock using a first-in, first-out system.
+Rice, beans, canned goods, pasta, peanut butter, oats, cooking oil, salt, honey, powdered milk, canned proteins, and multivitamins.
+Rotate stock using first-in, first-out.
 Budget roughly $200-$300 for a family of four.
 Our long-term food storage guide covers exactly what to buy and how to rotate it.

 - Water preparedness — 1 gallon per person per day for a minimum of 14 days.
 For a family of four, that’s 56 gallons.
-Municipal water systems are unlikely to fail completely, but workforce shortages during a pandemic can degrade water treatment reliability.
-Supplement stored water with a quality purification method.
+Municipal water systems are unlikely to fail completely, but workforce shortages can degrade water treatment reliability.
 Our guide on emergency water storage and purification covers this in detail.
 Budget $30-$50 for storage containers and a gravity filter.

-- Thermometers — add a backup battery or analog model.
+- Backup thermometer — add a battery or analog model.
 Batteries die at the worst times. $10-$15.

 Tier 3 — Ongoing investment:

 - Emergency fund covering 3-6 months of essential expenses.
-This is your most important prep.
-If you’re starting from zero, begin with a target of $1,000, then build from there.
+If you’re starting from zero, begin with a target of $1,000, then build.
 Automate transfers.
-This is non-negotiable.
+Non-negotiable.

 - Remote work capability.
-If your job can be done remotely, make sure you have a reliable internet connection, a laptop, and access to any necessary software or VPN.
+Reliable internet, a laptop, access to necessary software or VPN.
 If your job can’t be done remotely, your emergency fund needs to be larger.

 - Entertainment and mental health supplies.
 Books, board games, art supplies, exercise equipment.
-This sounds trivial until you’re on week six of quarantine and your household is one argument away from a meltdown.
+Sounds trivial until you’re on week six of quarantine and your household is one argument away from a meltdown.

 - Skill development — first aid certification, food preservation, basic home medical care.
 The first aid skills every prepper needs is a practical starting point that translates directly to pandemic scenarios.